 A5: In the military, custom challenge coins may be given to recognize a soldier’s service, as a token of appreciation, or as a way to build morale and camaraderie within a unit.
 They may also be used in informal challenges or games, where the person who does not have their coin on them must buy a round of drinks.

 A6: Yes, anyone can design and manufacture a challenge coin.
 However, custom challenge coins are most commonly created for specific organizations or groups and are often customized with the organization’s emblem or logo.

 A7: Custom challenge coins can be made from a variety of materials, including brass, copper, nickel, zinc, and even precious metals like gold or silver.
 They may also be coated with a protective finish to prevent tarnishing or damage.

 Although creating challenge coins is a lot of fun, there are many considerations to make beforehand.
 Fortunately, we’ve made bespoke coins for many years, and we’re pleased to assist you at every stage.

-To advance to the rank of Chief Petty Officer in the Navy, sailors must first be in one of the following naval ranks:
+To achieve the esteemed rank of Chief Petty Officer in the Navy, sailors must first hold one of the following naval ranks:

-We promise that the final product will fit you perfectly, and we back all of our coins with a 100% quality guarantee.
-No matter how unique your idea, we can help you achieve the most with our most comprehensive customization choices available.
+We promise that the final product will be a perfect fit for you, and all our coins come with a 100% quality guarantee.
+No matter how unique your concept, our extensive customization options can help you achieve the extraordinary.

 What’s the difference between coins that are 2D or 3D?
 How do you know when to order a 2D coin instead of a 3D coin?
 The subject isn’t exactly something everyone knows.